calejking/STAT315FinalProject/README.md

 Then open your browser and go to http://localhost:8888 and enter the access token printed in the terminal.

 From there, you should be able to freely navigate to the FinalProjectReport.ipynb file.

+Download the vgsales.csv dataset from the repo.

+When prompted in the second codeblock of the Data Cleaning and Preparation section, upload the dataset to the notebook.

+At this point, the notebook will run smoothly.